Non-Convention Adoption and Visa ProcessLast Updated: August 11, 2014

 - Evidence of adoption or intent to adopt.

+- Schedule the Visa Interview and Submit Visa Application.
 Once your Form I-600 has been approved, the Embassy or Consulate will schedule the child's visa interview.
-Submit the immigrant visa application (Form DS-230) at the interview.
+You will need to submit the immigrant visa application (Form DS-260) online before the interview.
 (Certain cases require the nonimmigrant visa application, Form DS-156, instead; check with your adoption service provider or the Embassy or Consulate.)
 The Embassy or Consulate will inform you of the documents needed for the interview, which include evidence of the adoption or grant of legal custody and the results of the child's medical exam.

 REQUIRED FEES - Pay visa processing fees at this time.